hrbrmstr/vegalite/README.md

 Current thinking is to try to use the `vega-lite` node module "headless" and let it do the transforms (et al) then get the spec back into R and convert to ggplot2.

+It turns out that thinking is semi-ok. `vega-lite` will compile to a full Vega spec, but it relies on `vega` to do all the heavy lifting.
+That's a binary install on most systems.

+So, I have to write a parser for the Vega expression language. ugh.

 ### Installation